uber/charlatan/docs/file-format.rst

 A collection of models can be defined by simply providing the ``objects`` key.
 The whole list can be installed by the fixture name (``'characters'`` in the example).
-Alterniatively, single items can be retrieved from the list by appending an ``_<index>`` to the end of the collection name.
+Alternatively, single items can be retrieved from the list by appending an ``_<index>`` to the end of the collection name.
 So to get Rick Deckard, the fixture name is ``'characters_0'``.